emeraldsnail/webtoon_crawler/README.md

 webtoon_crawler
 ===============

-webtoon_crawler is an automatic crawler of webtoons from Naver and Daum.
+webtoon_crawler is an automatic crawler of webtoons from Naver, Daum, and Nate.
 You can download all image files from their webtoons, including the ones in Daum's league and Naver's challenge/best-challenge sections.

 To use this software, add the title ids of webtoons as instructed in webtoon_crawler.py, and run the file with command "python webtoon_crawler.py".
 No additional installation is required.